 If you are admitted through the Day Surgery Unit you will be prepared for surgery by the nursing staff.
 Your anaesthetist may also undertake an anaesthetic consultation whilst you are waiting.
 Your luggage will be locked away securely on arrival and will be delivered to your room once you have arrived in your room after surgery.
+Due to storage restrictions we ask that you keep your luggage size to a minimum.
 Please be aware that you may arrive before your luggage has been delivered - if this does happen, ask your nurse to ring the Day Surgery Unit to arrange delivery as soon as possible.